Lewis-Hotchen/Ringed-City-Vault/The Ringed City - A Dark Souls Fan Setting/Setting/Timeline/The Ringed City Timeline.md

 ##### Although most have already started life there, the Ringed City is finally complete.
 ---

+# 2372
+## *A lot of people are taken by the Great Hollow.*
+##### Temporary housing is created on the branches, to transistion into the new Ringed City World, but the branches have a way of drawing people in.
+Many people refused to leave the branches.
+---

 # 2349
 ## *Zena is consumed by branches into the ocean.
 Driving out those that live there.*
 ##### Zena is consumed by Branches of the Archtree, which came up under the water.
 The majority of it's land is taken into the water by the unstoppable branches which seem to grow faster each day.